 The Wounded Healer Journal

-Hello and welcome to The Wounded Healer Journal.
-TWHJ is the oldest point of presence on the web for psychotherapists and others who have experienced the devastation of trauma including child abuse.
+The Wounded Healer Journal (TWHJ) is the oldest point of presence on the web for psychotherapists and others who have experienced the devastation of trauma including child abuse.
 Created and maintained from 1995-2002 by Linda Chapman, TWHJ is now managed by Carol McClure.